httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 such as preferring "standard" algorithms over "deprecated" ones.
-Transition from weak algorithms is supported by negotiation of digest-algorithm using `Want-Digest` (see {{want-digest}}) or by sending multiple representation-data-digest values for the receiver to choose.
+Transition from weak algorithms is supported by negotiation of digest-algorithm using `Want-Digest` (see {{want-digest}}) or by sending multiple representation-data-digest values from which the receiver chooses.
 Endpoints are advised that sending multiple values consumes resources, which may be wasted if the receiver ignores them (see {{digest}}).